 If you are not vaccinated, and even if you have a negative test result, you must follow the rules for self-isolating for 10 days upon your arrival.
 You can shorten your self-isolation period with the ‘Test to Release‘ scheme, in which you can opt to pay for a test by a private provider on day 5 after arrival and, once you have proof of a negative result, immediately finish self-isolating.

-Once I have completed quarantine, can I travel within the UK?
+Once I have completed quarantine (if necessary), can I travel within the UK?

 - London Transport during coronavirus